By Tracy Achen

 Since joint bank accounts are considered a marital asset to be divided in the divorce, the ethical thing to do is close the account and give your husband half of the proceeds.
 If you don't, just realize that you may have to pay this money back in your settlement agreement.
 Check out the following article for more information: Divorce & Bank Accounts.

-If you don't have credit established in your own name, you should consider apply for your own credit card before the divorce is finalized.
+If you don't have credit established in your own name, you should consider applying for your own credit card before the divorce is finalized.
 It is often easier to get credit during divorce rather than after your divorce is finalized.
+If you aren't currently employed, it may be difficult to qualify for a traditional credit card in your own name, but there are still options.

 In addition to these steps for protecting your credit during divorce, you can also learn more about debt responsibility, rebuilding your credit, and more: